pth55/SHOW-MY-ANSWERS/README.md

 # SHOW-MY-ANSWERS!

-**This repository contains a Python script that automatically fetches answers for CISCO NetAcad Courses exams.**
+**This repository contains a Python script that automatically fetches answers for any CISCO NetAcad Course exams.**

 ## How to Use?